niiaz0va/Math-2024-25-Winter/Lecture_Notes/solutions/linear_algebra/martix.md

 u = 12.5
 $$

-If you require the result in whole numbers (depending on the problem's context), the maximum could occur at either $u = 12$ or $u = 13$.
-You can test both values in the profit function to determine which gives the higher profit.

----

-## Final Answer:
-The number of units that maximize profit is:

-$$
-u = 12.5
-$$

 ## 7.Find the extremum of $f(x) = \frac{x^2 + 2x + 1}{x - 1}$.

 ### Step 1: Simplify the function